How to Avoid Fighting Rust Borrow Checker

 Sendmeans that the future can be sent across threads.
 Tokio use work-stealing, which means that one thread's task can be stolen by other threads that currently have no work.Sendis not needed if the async runtime doesn't move future between threads.

-Rust converts an async functions into a state machine, which is the future.
+Rust converts an async functions into a state machine, which is the future object.
 In async function, the local variables that are used across await points will become fields in future.
 If the future is required to be Send then these local variables also need to be Send.

 Async traps